Akshara-Bulkapuram/Breast-cancer-prediction-ml-project/README.md

 The features include various measurements such as radius, texture, smoothness, and more.

 # EDA
-We have performed different data visualizations like scatter plot, blox plot , histograms and correlation heatmap for better data understanding.
+We have performed different data visualizations like scatter plot, box plot , histograms and correlation heatmap for better data understanding.

 # Feature Selection
 We have performed